stan-alam/music/LUCY/README.md

 you will arrive at 470.102 hertz.

-Which is Bb, while B flat on the guitar is =  472.27 hertz So that frequency is mapped to B flat
+Which is Bb, while B flat on the guitar is 472.27 hertz So this particular frequency is mapped to B flat

 the A note is 440 hertz